 - 10 Best Back-to-School Laptops – The folks at the popular Mashable blog compiled a list of 10 student laptop devices that they recommend.

-- Engadget’s back to school guide 2013: laptops – The Engadget blog has suggestions for students who are in the market for a new laptop ranging from low to very high cost.
+- Engadget’s 17 best laptops of 2015 – The Engadget blog has suggestions for students who are in the market for a new laptop ranging from low to very high cost.

 If you’re wondering whether to spend your back-to-school money on a laptop purchase, or go with the ultra-mobile tablet device instead, there’s a lot to consider.
 Not only will you need too consider the minimum requirements of your school, but also, you’ll want to think about what type of program you’ll be joining.
 If you’ll be studying any sort of graphic design, film making, or any course of study that would necessitate the creation of videos or major image creation/editing, you would want to go the way of the laptop.
 If you’ll be using this device mainly for accessing your files on the go, taking notes in class, and light schoolwork, you may choose the lighter, more mobile tablet.
 But for those who are still undecided and want to gain a clear picture of all of the pros and cons, here are several resources that discuss the issue: